|Position:||Defensive Backs Coach|

 Prior to his one-year stay in Lincoln, Raymond served as the cornerbacks coach for two seasons at Utah State.
 Raymond's top pupil at Utah State was that of Curtis Marsh, who earned All-WAC honors and later went on to become a third-round pick in the NFL Draft.
 Raymond served on the LSU staff for three years from 2006-08 before taking the job at Utah State.

 During his three years on the LSU staff from 2006-08, Raymond was part of two BCS bowl victories, including a 38-24 win over Ohio State in the BCS National Championship.
 LSU's defense ranked No. 3 nationally in both 2006 and 2007 as the Tigers combined to post a 23-4 record during that span.

 Prior to joining the LSU staff in 2006, Raymond coached at the high school level for three years in his hometown of New Iberia.
 Raymond was the defensive coordinator at New Iberia High School in 2003 and then held the same position at Westgate High School in 2004-05.

 Raymond was a three-year starter in the secondary for the Tigers from 1989-91.
 He capped his LSU career with 185 tackles and eight interceptions.
 Following his career with the Tigers, Raymond spent six seasons in the NFL – three with the New York Giants and three with the Detroit Lions.
 In 90 games in the NFL, Raymond started 60 times and intercepted 11 passes to go with 258 tackles.

-Raymond, who earned his undergraduate degree from LSU in 1993, has one son, Chris, who plays football at Nicholls State in Thibodaux, Louisiana.
+Raymond, who earned his undergraduate degree from LSU in 1993, has four children, Cody, Ariel, Christopher and Madison.